lukegjpotter/CyclingRouteUtils/README.md

 # Cycling Route Utils

 A RESTful Service that takes a Strava Route URL, or a RideWithGPS Route URL, and a DateTime, and returns the VeloViewer URL (Strava Route only) and MyWindSock URL with the timecode of the DateTime supplied.
+It even works with Strava.App.Link links.

 ### Upcoming Features

 Adding Cloud Function/Lambda support.
-Adding support for Strava App Link Short URLs.
+Adding Rest Assured Endpoints Tests.
+Adding Render and Heroku support.

 ### Deploy Buttons